TechEmpower/FrameworkBenchmarks/frameworks/Kotlin/vertx-web-kotlin/README.md

 You will need alter `benchmark_config.json` to have the appropriate end-points and port specified.

-3. Create `vert.x web kotlin.dockerfile`
+3. Create `vertx-web-kotlin.dockerfile`

 This is the dockerfile that is built into a docker image and run when a benchmark test is run.
 Specifically, this file tells the suite how to build and start your test application.

 You can create multiple implementations and they will all conform to `[name in benchmark_config.json].dockerfile`.
-For example, the `default` implementation in `benchmark_config.json` will be `vert.x web kotlin.dockerfile`, but if you wanted to make another implementation that did only the database tests for MySQL, you could make `vert.x web kotlin-mysql.dockerfile` and have an entry in your `benchmark_config.json` for `vert.x web kotlin-mysql`.
+For example, the `default` implementation in `benchmark_config.json` will be `vertx-web-kotlin.dockerfile`, but if you wanted to make another implementation that did only the database tests for MySQL, you could make `vertx-web-kotlin-mysql.dockerfile` and have an entry in your `benchmark_config.json` for `vertx-web-kotlin-mysql`.

 4. Test your application

-        $ tfb --mode verify --test vert.x web kotlin
+        $ tfb --mode verify --test vertx-web-kotlin

 This will run the suite in `verify` mode for your test.
 This means that no benchmarks will be captured and we will test that we can hit your implementation end-points specified by `benchmark_config.json` and that the response is correct.